The common cold of foot problems, plantar heel pain is the thorn in the side (or heel) of millions of people walking the earth each year.

 There are over 40 potential diagnoses for your heel pain, from the weird and obscure including tumours and nerve entrapments to the classic and far too common, plantar faciopathy or plantar fasciitis.

-Early, accurate diagnosis, in my honest opinion is your best chance of positive outcomes.
+Early, accurate diagnosis is, in my honest opinion is your best chance of positive outcomes.
 This is why it’s important to involve a medical professional like a podiatrist in your treatment.

 Some cases merely require some supportive taping, footwear advice and training modification to get the bickies.
 For others, the condition can be more stubborn and chronic in nature.